 Business continuity: understand your risks from data loss

-Does your small business backup strategy enable business continuity if you are hit with unexpected data loss?
+Does your small business data loss protection strategy enable business continuity if you are hit with the unexpected?

 If employees can’t access their files, productivity grinds to a halt – a costly disruption to business.